wp-plugins/woocommerce-bulk-discount/trunk/readme.txt

 == Changelog ==

+= 2.1.1 =
+* (13 Nov 2013) Feature of product variations reverted to 2.0 version state.

 = 2.1 =
 * (12 Nov 2013) Bulk discount is not applied if coupon code is used.
 * HTML markup is allowed in information about the bulk discount offer in Product Description.
 * Bulk Discount can be disabled more easily in the Product Options page.
 * There are further settings for applying bulk discount to product variations.

 = 2.0.12 =
 * (23 Oct 2013) Added Swedish translation.